-Four of the five controversial proposals to increase costs for those needing adult social care in Cambridgeshire are being recommended for approval.
+Four of the five proposals to increase costs for those needing adult social care in Cambridgeshire have been agreed.

 It is a move that could boost county council income by £3.4m over the next two years.

-Councillors will be told at the adults committee on January 16 that this is an estimated calculation pending the outcome of financial assessments, the period over which the changes are implemented and "personalised levels of disability related expenditure".
+Councillors were told at the adults committee on January 16 that this is an estimated calculation pending the outcome of financial assessments, the period over which the changes are implemented and "personalised levels of disability related expenditure".

 A public consultation resulted in the council withdrawing proposed increases for nearly 100 people who pay for short term respite care and were facing rises of up to £140 a week.